SEER-Medicare: Encrypted and Restricted Variables

 Wood Dale, IL 60191

 The patient’s county of residence is available on the PEDSF (FIP codes) and in the Medicare files (SSA codes).
 To protect patient and provider identification, NCI removes other geographic variables including patient's Census tract and ZIP code, physician Zip code, and hospital Zip code.
 Although Zip Codes and Census Tract are not routinely released, selected Census data from 1990 and 2000 for each Zip code and Census tract have been included on the PEDSF file.
 These variables have been slightly altered to prevent matching back to the Census data and identifying the actual Census Tract or Zip Code.

 If investigators determine that unencrypted or restricted variables are an essential part of their analysis, they must go through a special approval process.
 Investigators must submit their completed application form (RTF, 143 KB) to the SEER-Medicare contact with a detailed justification for access to the restricted/unencrypted variable(s).
-A completed and signed request form (RTF, 84 KB) and a list of people that will have access to these data must be included with the request.
+A completed and signed request form (RTF, 81 KB) and a list of people that will have access to these data must be included with the request.
 Once NCI supports the request for these variables, investigators must obtain permission from each of the registries prior to release of restricted/unencrypted variables for that registry.
-If investigators request access to the unencrypted unique physician identification numbers (UPIN/NPI/PIN/tax id), they will also have to secure the approval of CMS.
-The SEER-Medicare contact will provide investigators with contact information for the SEER registries and CMS.Note: Files with restricted variables cannot be stored with regular SEER-Medicare data.
+As of July 2014, the NCI will no longer be releasing unencrypted UPINs/ NPIs.
+The SEER-Medicare contact will provide investigators with contact information for the SEER registries.Note: Files with restricted variables cannot be stored with regular SEER-Medicare data.
 In order to combine multiple requests when purchasing data, all requests must have the same permissions for access to any restricted variable.

 Last Modified: 24 Jun 2014